foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 the scripts required to build the entire tool chain.

 The branch name corresponds to the development for the various ARC releases.
-* `arc-releases` is the stable branch for the 4.8 tool chain release.
+* `arc-releases` is the stable branch for the tool chain release.
 Head of this branch is either a latest stable release or latest release candidate for the upcoming release.
+* `arc-dev` is the development branch for the current tool chain release
 * `arc-4.8-dev` is the development branch for the 4.8 tool chain release
 * `arc-4.4-dev` is the development branch for the 4.4 tool chain release
 * `arc-mainline-dev` is the mainline development branch